MegzQuest/megz.github.io/IDOR writeup.md

 Scenario: Can you access someone else's data by modifying API parameters?

 #### Conversation: 👩‍💻
-Security Engineer: “I was checking the API, and I think I found something suspicious.”
+Security Engineer:I was checking the API, and I think I found something suspicious.
-QA Tester: “What did you find?”
+QA Tester:What did you find?
-Security Engineer: “If I change the user ID in an API request, I can see another person’s order history!”
+Security Engineer: If I change the user ID in an API request, I can see another person’s order history!

 ##### 🔹 Steps to Test:
 	1. Capture an API request like: